Resources for Solopreneurs!

 My Top 5 Must-Have’s

-Aweber – My favorite email marketing service.
-Don’t waste your time with anything else, I’ve tested many of them and they win.
-I use this to capture emails through opt in forms, build my email/newsletter list, and communicate with my readers.
+Aweber – My favorite email marketing software.
+I’ve tested many of them and they win.
+Use Aweber to build your email list and communicate with your audience.
 Building your email list is the single most important step you must take as a solopreneur.
 Learn more here with this free 7-page PDF guide.
 You can get started for just $1.

 Authority ROI - Looking to start a profitable blog/authority site?
 This is the best resource I’ve come across.
 There are a lot of “how to blog and make money” courses out there, but I wanted the best one — Authority ROI is that.
 The course was created by Digital Marketer, a leading multi-million dollar company in the online business space.
 The course provides you with step-by-step instructions on how to design, build, promote, and systematize your new business.
 I highly recommend this for anyone serious about blogging!

-Screenflow (for Mac users) - This is the screen recording software I use, and I absolutely love it.
-I also use Screenflow to edit videos.
-You can record your screen or from your webcam, and export videos directly to YouTube, Vimeo, .mov, .mp4, and many others.
-The software is very intuituve and easy to use.
-PC users should check out Camtasia.
+Screenflow (Mac) - I absolutely love Screenflow and use it to create screencast videos, and also for light video editing.
+You can export videos directly to YouTube, Vimeo, .mov, .mp4, and more.
+The software is very easy to use.
+Windows users should check out Camtasia.